 Why did I suddenly feel like an outsider in my own home?
 Eventually, I would have convinced Joe to tell Pa everything.
 One more day of talking with him and I would have accomplished the task, but I felt I was being chastised for my part in Joe’s recovery.

 That’s when I noticed Pa’s open bible sitting on the table in front of him.
 More Old Testament scriptures?
-Had Pa been hammering additional ancient verses into my brother while I slept, while I wasn’t at hand to question my father’s motives?
+Had Pa been hammering additional ancient verses into my brother while I slept, while I wasn’t on hand to question my father’s motives?
 After our discussion last night, I thought I’d made it clear.
 Was I losing my mind completely?

 “Where’s Hoss?”
 I asked.